 System Architecture

-CREDA Systems implements deterministic infrastructure components for identity-bound rule evaluation and computationally enforced state transitions within regulated digital environments.
+CREDA Systems implements deterministic computational infrastructure for identity-bound rule evaluation, authorization state enforcement, and replay-equivalent state transitions within regulated digital environments.

 Architectural Model

-The architecture is designed to prevent non-deterministic evaluation, rule substitution, and unauthorized state mutation by binding evaluation inputs, rule identity, and certification state to cryptographically verifiable execution controls.
+The architecture is designed to prevent non-deterministic evaluation, rule substitution, and unauthorized state mutation by binding evaluation inputs, rule identity, and authorization state to cryptographically verifiable execution controls.

 Regulated Digital System